Home Stories Whos who Maps Costumes Recipes References Contacts Spacer

 And he threw the creature to its knees, to die by Haldir’s blade.

 Thranduil, resplendent in his kingly robes and silver diadem, was composing a letter.
-Haldir waited for him to correct several details, and sign it with a flourish, before continuing.
-“May I speak plainly, your Majesty?” he asked.
+Haldir waited for him to correct several details, and sign it with a flourish, before he continued: “May I speak plainly, your Majesty?”

 “You may.”